Accused New Zealand Mosque Shooter Charged With Terrorism

 The new charge comes with a maximum penalty of life imprisonment upon conviction and will be a test case for New Zealand’s terrorism laws, which came onto the books in 2002 following the terrorist attacks in the U.S. on Sept.
 11, 2001.

+The New Zealand law defines terrorism as including acts that are carried out to advance an ideological, political, or religious cause with the intention of inducing terror in a civilian population.

+Just before the attacks, Tarrant emailed New Zealand Prime Minister Jacinda Ardern and others a manifesto outlining his white supremacist beliefs and his detailed plans for the shootings.

-From the outset, New Zealand’s Prime Minister Jacinda Ardern has described the mosque attacks as terrorism.
+From the outset, Ardern has described the attacks as terrorism.

 Police Commissioner Mike Bush said in a statement they wouldn’t be commenting on the new charges as the case was before the courts.